dokkev/Simpe-Autonomous-Navigation-with-SLAM/README.md

 `roslaunch hw4 start_slam.launch`

-This launch file allows you to drive the turtlebot with your keyboard and di mapping in a house in `gazebo` simulation
+This launch file allows you to drive the turtlebot with your keyboard and do mapping in a house in `gazebo` simulation

+Keyboard Control:
+W - go foward
+S - stop
+A - turn counter-clockwise
+D - turn clockwise
+X - reverse

 ### Navigation with known mapping